 By 1985 every valuable piece of metal had been stolen, and the canvas over the food court area was removed, further exposing the mall to the elements.
 This would only hasten the decay.

-The 1990s saw the mall turn into a haven for gangs, murders, and drug activity.
-The homeless, vandals, and urban explorers would also continue to break in every possible entrance.
 With no security guards or regular police patrols, the mall has been left to its own devices against all sorts of threats.

 Numerous attempts were made by the city to board up the mall, but vandals kept finding ways inside.